-6-58.40.
-Temporary Tenancy
+6-58.40 Temporary Tenancy.

-- A. A Landlord may offer a Tenant a Temporary Tenancy of no more than twelve months provided, however, (a) if a Landlord is in the military and has a military assignment that will require the Landlord to be absent from the City, the Landlord may offer a Tenant a Temporary Tenancy consistent with the length of the Landlord's military assignment but of no more than five years, or (b) if a Tenant is in the military and has a military assignment, a Landlord may offer such Tenant a Temporary Tenancy consistent with the length of the Tenant's military assignment but of no more than five years.
-For purposes of this Section, the Program Administrator may require a Landlord or Tenant to provide proof of the military assignment, including the dates of the assignment. - B. It is unlawful for a Landlord to offer consecutive Temporary Tenancies whether to the same or a different Tenant and there shall be at least twelve months between Temporary Tenancies.
+- A. A Landlord may offer a Tenant a Temporary Tenancy of no more than twelve (12) months provided, however, (a) if a Landlord is in the military and has a military assignment that will require the Landlord to be absent from the City, the Landlord may offer a Tenant a Temporary Tenancy consistent with the length of the Landlord's military assignment but of no more than five (5) years, or (b) if a Tenant is in the military and has a military assignment, a Landlord may offer such Tenant a Temporary Tenancy consistent with the length of no more than five (5) years.
+For purposes of this Section, the Program Administrator may require a Landlord or Tenant to provide proof of the military assignment, including the dates of the assignment. - B. It is unlawful for a Landlord to offer consecutive Temporary Tenancies whether to the same or a different Tenant and there shall be at least twelve (12) months between Temporary Tenancies.